mvazquezc/intro-to-containers-k8s-ocp/lab3.md

 4. Under `General` name the application.
 5. Under `Advanced options` make sure `Create a route` is selected
 6. Click on `Create`
-12. Back in the `Topology` view, click on the `OpenShift` application
+7. Back in the `Topology` view, click on the `OpenShift` application
-13. Under `Build` you will see the application being built, feel free to check the logs
+8. Under `Build` you will see the application is being built, feel free to check the logs
-14. Once the build is done, you can access your application using the `Route` under `Routes`
+9. Once the build is done, you can access your application using the `Route` under `Routes`

 ## Admin Console